dvanmosselbeen/dvm-docs/Programming/gonzui.md

     cp /etc/gonzuirc.sample ~/.gonzuirc

-I have change the paths in the `~/.gonzuirc`, like i want to run it with an user that not have root privileges and also that the different stuff are logged in my home.
-I have also add some stuff to exclude in 'exclude_pattern'.
-Here my '~/.gonzuirc':
+I have changed the paths in the `~/.gonzuirc`, like I want to run it with a user that not have `root` privileges and also that the different stuff are logged in my home.
+I have also added some stuff to exclude in `exclude_pattern`.
+Here my `~/.gonzuirc`:

     {
       :access_log_file          => "/home/david/.gonzui/log/gonzui/access.log",